kutinden/buyingacar/README.md

 ## Step 13.
 At the dealership

-Print the offer that you received over email with OTD price breakdown and take it with you. if you are making a trade-in do not forget to bring
+Print the offer that you received over email with OTD price breakdown and take it with you.
+If you are making a trade-in do not forget to bring
 - the title of the car you will be trading in
 - second key for the car if you have one
 - proof of insurance